pattonsgirl/Netbeans-Java/README.md

 # Installation of Java + Netbeans
-This guide is for Programming Classes at Wright State University
+This guide is for Programming Classes at Wright State University.
+This guide will install the software setup currently installed in CSE labs.
+Once newer versions have been tested, this guide will be updated.

+JDK version: 8
+Netbeans version: 8.2

+Use (Apache Netbeans 11)[https://netbeans.apache.org/download/] at your own risk.
+Our labs installs use Netbeans 8.2, not 11

 ## For Windows